 Let frame cool to a temperature you can handle.
 Meat will be easy to remove from frame.
 Carefully go through frame pulling off pieces and set aside and return small bits directly to pot.
 Chop larger pieces into bite sized pieces and return to pot.

 Be leery of rubbery cartilage bits, skin and tiny bones.
 It’s best to feel your way through the turkey meat looking for unsavory bits.

-Stir in tomatoes, bouillon, herbs, pepper and rice.
+Stir in tomatoes, bouillon, herbs, celery, carrot and rice.
 Return to boiling, reduce heat cover and simmer 25 minutes.